 It really bugged me to always have the ugly dish soap bottle sitting on the counter, but we were too lazy to put it in the cabinet underneath the sink each time, so I bought this nifty little squeezable rubber soap bottle.
 It comes in lots of pretty colors (mine is the gray one).
 It's the little things.

 Organizing the medicine cabinet wasn't my top priority, but when I wrote a blog post about bathroom organization ideas I decided to purchase some baskets so that when we are ready to be mobile stuff shifting around in the cabinet is one less thing for me to worry about.

 I also put a corner shower shelf in the corner of the bathroom and hung a full-length mirror over the door.

-I love over cabinet storage.
-I use these towel bars for hanging both my hand towel and a bath mat.
+I love storage items that hang on a cabinet door.
+I use over-the-cabinet-door towel bars for hanging both my hand towel and a bath mat.

 Here's something else I did to prepare for future travel.
 I wanted to be able to pack and go in as little time as possible, so I added plexiglass “walls” to the shelves in my shower so I could leave everything on the shelves without it falling off.
 I wrote a blog post about this DIY project as well.